damirch/alpr/README.md

 - see the `̀detection.ipynb` notebook.

-Step 3: Recognize the license plate using Tesseract OCR.
+Step 3: Recognize the license plate using Easy OCR.

 - Coming soon.

+- If we need to train an OCR model, this dataset is interesting https://universe.roboflow.com/yashwanthworkspace/numbers-identification